-Vijay Raina is a seasoned strategist in the enterprise SaaS landscape, renowned for his deep
+Vijay Raina is a seasoned expert in enterprise SaaS technology and software architecture,

 Some market narratives paint a pessimistic picture of Software-as-a-Service: the market is on its last legs.
 It is one built on volatile earnings reports, revised growth expectations for established…